WenLou-blog/WenLou-blog.github.io/_pages/about.md

 **Associate Professor, East China Normal University**
 **Supervisor for Master's and Ph.D.
 Students**

+Dr. Wen Lou is an Associate Professor and Doctoral/Master's Supervisor at East China Normal University.
+She received her Ph.D. in Management from Wuhan University in 2016.
+Her research focuses on Health Informatics and Sociology of Science, employing big data and AI methodologies in Open Science and healthcare research.

+She has led eight national and ministerial-level research projects and authored three academic books with over 70 publications, including papers in leading international journals such as IPM, JASIST, and JOI.
+She was a visiting scholar at Drexel University, Indiana University, and the University of Tennessee, and received the Shanghai Chenguang Scholar award in 2018.

 ## Research Interests
 - Health Informatics
 - Data Visualization